-According to research conducted by YouGov on behalf of O2, 81% of UK consumers feel trapped by fixed term contracts for mobile technology – and 89% agree that operators should make monthly contract payments more flexible.
+According to research conducted by YouGov on behalf of O2, 81% of UK consumers feel trapped by fixed term contracts for mobile technology – and 89% agree that operators should make monthly contract payments more flexible – especially on any smart watch.

 According to the O2 research, the top 5 drivers of consumer uptake will be: